aamodatre/QOSF-2021-Cohort-4/README.md

 # QOSF-2021

-This repository presents two solutions for Question 1 amongst the assessments tasks for QOSF Mentorship program 2021.
+This repository presents a solution for Question 1 amongst the assessments tasks for QOSF Mentorship program 2021.
 The primary solution ```main.py``` presents a complete solution to the problem statement, searching a generalized 1D array for the specified condition, described below.
-However, in very specific cases, ```main.py``` may fail to identify the right solutions, and for these reason, a more elegant approach (```alternative.py```) is presented.
-This alternative, however, currently identifies only succeeds in arrays with single solutions, and therefore should only be used in this capacity.
-Below, I've summarized the problem statement, outlines the approach of ```main.py```, and highlighted some merits and flaws.
+However, in very specific cases, ```main.py``` may fail to identify the right solutions.
+Specific drawbacks of ```main.py``` are addressed in a limited capacity with an simplified yet effective approach ```alternative.py```.
+Below, I've summarized the problem statement, outlining the approach of ```main.py```, and highlighted its merits and flaws.

 ### Description of the Problem Statement (Q1):